PizzaCrust/HaxDig/README.md

   - Mod configurations are to be placed here.
 (USUALLY) Some may be placed in seperate locations depending on the mod.
 - **target** (excluded from target zip)
   - Every commit requires a build of HaxDig, by building and compressing **bin, config, mods**.
+- **server** (excluded from target zip)
+  - New versions of the modpack, a server version has been builded.